rochacbruno/rust-intro/script.md

 ```

 Ok, this function doesn't do much right now we gonna implement in a second,
-you can see that above the function I added a comment with `///` 3 forward slashes, this is the Rust doc comment, and it accepts markdown formatting.
+you can see that above the function I added a comment with `///` 3 forward slashes, this is the Rust **doc comment**, and it accepts markdown formatting.

 Inside the function I uses `//` 2 slashes and this is a regular comment.